MohamedAkenouch/Course-Enrollment-Application-Microservices/README.md

 # Course Enrollment Application

 The application structure is as follows.
 - **microservice-user-management** - Microservice implemented using Spring boot.
-[More info](microservice-user-management/README.md)
 - **microservice-course-management** - Microservice implemented using Spring boot.
-[More info](microservice-course-management/README.md)
 - **microservice-tutorial-management** - Microservice implemented using Spring eureka and H2 database.
-[More info](eureka-discovery-service/README.md)
 - **zuul-gateway-service** - Microservice implemented using Spring zuul.
-[More info](zuul-gateway-service/README.md)
 - **client-side** - A NodeJs application implemented using Angular 8.
 This consumes services hosted by server side.
-[More info](client-side/README.md)

 You should have Docker installed in your server in order to run this project.